Person-circle icon

 • Fulfillment exposure

 Fulfillment exposure is calculated based on the transactions that have been paid, but the product or service is delivered at a later date.
-It corresponds to the value of transactions processed through credit cards, direct debit, and Buy Now, Pay Later (BNPL) during the order fulfillment time—the average number of days it takes for a product or service to be completely delivered to a shopper.
+The calculation incorporates the value of transactions processed through credit cards, direct debit, and Buy Now Pay Later (BNPL) during the order fulfillment time—the average number of days it takes for a product or service to be completely delivered to a shopper.

 Coverage